Mustafa-mst/CookBook/README.md

 CookBook aims to learn about different food cultures, save your own recipes and get random recipes through the application.
 ## Used in the project

--Mvvm
+- Mvvm
--Retrofit(For Https request)
+- Retrofit(For Https request)
--Hilt(Dagger)
+- Hilt(Dagger)
--Room
+- Room
--DataBinding & ViewBinding
+- DataBinding & ViewBinding
--Coroutine
+- Coroutine
--Firebase(Auth)
+- Firebase(Auth)
--Youtube Api
+- Youtube Api
--Navigation
+- Navigation

  ## Video